paulscherrerinstitute/IocshDeclWrap/README.md

    arguments from a `iocshArgBuf*` array, passes them to the user function and prints its result.
-6. register the wrapper function and `iocshFuncDef` with iocsh.
+6. register the wrapper function and `iocshFuncDef` with `iocsh`.
 This is often done via a 'registrar' function that must be defined and declared in a 'dbd' file.